 About me

-As a performer, Isabella specializes in 20th and 21st-century repertoire, premiering numerous contemporary works, including pieces dedicated to her.
-She has participated in masterclasses with renowned guitarists such as Judicaël Perroy, Roland Dyens, Frédéric Zigante, Paulo Bellinati, Martha Masters and João Luiz.
-Isabella performs as both a soloist and a chamber musician, collaborating with ensembles such as Artemis Duo (with Nicaraguan-American guitarist Katty Mayorga) and Aris Duo (with Italian flutist Sarah Rulli).
-With these ensembles, she has developed original repertoire, featuring new music by emerging and female composers.
+As a performer, Isabella specializes in 20th and 21st-century repertoire, and performs as both a soloist and a chamber musician.
+She is half of Artemis Duo (with Nicaraguan-American guitarist Katty Mayorga), and Aris Duo (with Italian flutist Sarah Rulli).
+With these ensembles, she has developed original repertoire, featuring new music by emerging and female composers with pieces dedicated to the ensembles.
 In 2018 she was featured by Ramirez Guitars at NAMM Show in Anaheim CA.

 An experienced educator, Isabella has over 15 years of teaching experience across all levels.
 She is a Certified Teacher and Examiner for The Royal Conservatory of Music of Toronto (RCM) and is passionate about fostering musical excellence in her students who were invited to perform in prestigious concert halls, including at Carnegie Hall in New York.